 Re-Animator was a cult success.
 It created a vogue of cinematic interest in the works of horror writer H.P.
 Lovecraft.
 Between 1916 and his death in 1937, Howard Phillips Lovecraft, a reclusive Rhode Island conservative, created a body of pulp horror stories that have gained legendary status.
 H.P.
 Lovecraft’s specialty was a sense of cosmic horror, a vision of humanity as a species standing on a tiny island of ignorance surrounded by the unimaginable horror of ancient gods and demons, and of seekers after forbidden knowledge and venturers into abominable science who at the end of a typical Lovecraftian story are driven insane by what they uncover.
 H.P.
 Lovecraft’s stories have developed a cult, with numerous other authors rushing to complete unfinished fragments after his death and many others borrowing elements from Lovecraft stories – the notion of Lovecraft’s occultic tome The Necronomicon has become so widespread that there have even been published versions of it and people who believe that it is an existing work.

 Prior to Re-Animator there had been a handful of mediocre H.P.
-Lovecraft adaptations on film – The Haunted Palace (1963), Die, Monster, Die/Monster of Terror (1965), The Shuttered Room (1966) and The Dunwich Horror (1969) – but it was Re-Animator that popularised Lovecraft on film.
-The success of Re-Animator subsequently unleashed a host of B-budget Lovecraft adaptations – the likes of Stuart Gordon’s subsequent From Beyond (1986), The Curse (1987), The Unnameable (1988), The Resurrected (1992), Necronomicon (1993), Lurking Fear (1994), Gordon’s Dagon (2001), The Dream-Quest of Unknown Kadath (2003), Beyond the Wall of Sleep (2006), Cool Air (2006), Chill (2007), Cthulu (2007), The Tomb (2007), Colour from the Dark (2008), the remake of The Dunwich Horror (2009), Pickman’s Muse (2010), The Whisperer in Darkness (2011) and The Haunter of the Dark (2015).
+Lovecraft adaptations on film – The Haunted Palace (1963), Die, Monster, Die/Monster of Terror (1965), The Shuttered Room (1967) and The Dunwich Horror (1969) – but it was Re-Animator that popularised Lovecraft on film.
+The success of Re-Animator subsequently unleashed a host of B-budget Lovecraft adaptations – the likes of Stuart Gordon’s subsequent From Beyond (1986), The Curse (1987), The Unnameable (1988), The Resurrected (1992), Necronomicon (1993), Lurking Fear (1994), Gordon’s Dagon (2001), The Dream-Quest of Unknown Kadath (2003), Beyond the Wall of Sleep (2006), Cool Air (2006), Chill (2007), Cthulhu (2007), The Tomb (2007), Colour from the Dark (2008), the remake of The Dunwich Horror (2009), The Color (2010), Pickman’s Muse (2010), The Whisperer in Darkness (2011), The Dark Sleep (2013), The Haunter of the Dark (2015), Herbert West: Re-Animator (2017), Color Out of Space (2019), H.P.
+Lovecraft’s The Deep Ones (2020), Markham (2020), the tv series Lovecraft Country (2020), H.P.
+Lovecraft’s Witch House (2021), The Resonator: Miskatonic U (2021) and The Lurking Fear (2023).
+Lovecraft: Fear of the Unknown (2008) is a documentary about Lovecraft.
 Also of interest is The Manitou (1978), which features an appearance of the Great Old One; Cast a Deadly Spell (1991) and its sequel Witch Hunt (1994), a tv movie set in an alternate world where magic works and where the central character is a detective named H.P.
-Lovecraft; Juan Piquer Simon’s cheap and loosely inspired Cthulu Mansion (1992); John Carpenter’s Lovecraft homage In the Mouth of Madness (1995); the fan parodies The Last Lovecraft: Relic of Cthulu (2009) and Call Girl of Cthulu (2014); even an animated children’s film Howard Lovecraft and the Frozen Kingdom (2016) in which a young Lovecraft encounters his own creations; while the Elder Gods turn up at the end of The Cabin in the Woods (2012).
+Lovecraft; Juan Piquer Simon’s cheap and loosely inspired Cthulhu Mansion (1992); John Carpenter’s Lovecraft homage In the Mouth of Madness (1995); the fan parodies Lovecracked: The Movie (2006), The Last Lovecraft: Relic of Cthulhu (2009) and Call Girl of Cthulhu (2014); even a trilogy of animated children’s film Howard Lovecraft and the Frozen Kingdom (2016), Howard Lovecraft and the Undersea Kingdom (2017) and Howard Lovecraft and the Kingdom of Madness (2018) in which a young Lovecraft encounters his own creations; while Batman faces Lovecraftian horrors in the animated Batman: The Doom That Came to Gotham (2023).
+The Elder Gods turn up at the end of The Cabin in the Woods (2012), Lovecraft (Paul Titley) appears as an imaginary companion in Ghostland/Incident in a Ghostland (2018) and In Search of Lovecraft (2008) features a tv news crew discovering that Lovecraft’s works are true.
 Lovecraft’s key work of demonic lore The Necronomicon also makes appearances in films such as Equinox (1970), The Evil Dead II (1987) and Army of Darkness (1992), and was also borrowed as an alternate retitling for Jesus Franco’s surreal and otherwise unrelated Succubus/Necronomicon (1969) about a BDSM dancer.

 However, if one can set H.P.
 Lovecraft aside and view Re-Animator purely on Stuart Gordon’s own terms though, it is often riotously entertaining.
 Re-Animator is akin to one of the more serious-minded splatter epics that emerged after George Romero’s Dawn of the Dead (1978) – but as though it were being directed by a diabolically cackling mad scientist.
 The first few minutes offer up a wholly unnecessary, totally entertaining sequence of a head being sawed open and a brain being removed, which serves to put the audience into the correct mood for the rest of the film – somewhere between gross-out nausea and black comedy.
 Thereafter, Stuart Gordon proceeds to serve up a constant barrage of decapitations, reanimated cats, fingers bitten off, drills bored through the chests of corpses and attacks by zombie intestines.